brynh/bluemix-ios-services-webinar/README.md

 MFWebinar
 ====

-This is the source code for the app presented as part of the webinar "[Developeing iOS apps with MobileFirst Services and Cloudant on IBM Bluemix](https://cloudant.com/resources/webinars/developing-ios-apps-with-mobilefirst-services-and-cloudant-on-ibm-bluemix/)".
+This is the source code for the app presented as part of the webinar "[Developing iOS apps with MobileFirst Services and Cloudant on IBM Bluemix](https://cloudant.com/resources/webinars/developing-ios-apps-with-mobilefirst-services-and-cloudant-on-ibm-bluemix/)".